-The Moss Stitch
+Moss Stitch Crochet Tutorial

-To start a new row, chain two and turn your work.
-Working into the chain spaces of the previous row, keep up the pattern of single crochet, chain, single crochet, chain; placing the single crochets into the chain spaces from the previous row.
+6. Keep up the pattern of chain one, skip the next single crochet, and place a single crochet in the next chain space.
 When you reach the end of the row, place your last single crochet into the chain space you used to begin that row.

 Would you prefer to learn with the Moss stitch video tutorial?